Sugar-Free Granola Recipe

 • 3/4 tsp sea salt

-• 1-2 tbsp maple syrup or liquid stevia drops, to taste, try 10-20 drops (optional)
+• 1-2 tbsp maple syrup or liquid stevia drops, to taste, try 10-20 drops, optional

 Instructions

-• Bake for 20-23 minutes.
-Check freqently after 20 minutes in order to prevent burning.
-Once it’s browned, fragrant and firm, you can pull it from the oven.
+• Spread the mixture in a single layer on the lined baking sheet.
+Bake for 20-23 minutes.
+Check frequently after 20 minutes in order to prevent burning.
+Once it's browned, fragrant and firm, you can pull it from the oven.

 Notes